aaronstrong/gcp-professional-architect/case-studies/helicopter-racing-league.md

 * Existing content is stored in an object storage service on their existing public cloud provider.

-> Global Load Balancer

-* Enhance global availability and quality of the broadcasts.

 > Pub/Sub

 * Create real-time analytics of viewer consumption patterns and engagement.

 > BigQuery

 * Create a data mart to enable processing of large volumes of race data.
 * Create real-time analytics of viewer consumption patterns and engagement.
+* Is the data warehouse.

+> Datastore

+* NoSQL database to house the data.
+* Provides quick lookups

 > Dataflow

-* Create real-time analytics of viewer consumption patterns and engagement.
+* `Create real-time analytics of viewer consumption patterns and engagement`.

-> AppEngine
+* Sends the data to Datastore.

 > [Transcoder API](https://cloud.google.com/transcoder/docs/concepts/overview)